eneam/mboxviewer/ReadMe.markdown

 * find user defined text in the message and highlight all occurrences;
 * search mails by user defined date range and text in the subject, sender, recepient, message text and text attachments;
 * support for header fields and body text encoded with any Windows supported character sets/page codes;
+* support for composing mail list from single or multiple search results and archiving if desired;

 Changes
 ---